12357-314/gentoo_rdep_analyzer/README.md

 # TODO Status

-- Add an ebuild for packaging with Gentoo: No progress, not being worked on.
+- Add an ebuild for packaging with Gentoo: No solution being developed.
-- Add tests for the remaining functions in the project: Slowly being added.
+- Add tests for the remaining functions in the project: Solution progressing.
-- Consider splitting the large source file into multiple modules: Not being worked on.
+- Consider splitting the large source file into multiple modules: No solution being developed.

-- Consider splitting the large test file into multiple modules: Not being worked on.
+- Consider splitting the large test file into multiple modules: No solution being developed.
+- Add check to ensure detected USE flags are also enabled on the system: No solution being developed.